 The most prominent "push factors" in terrorist disengagement are forms of disillusionment, as well as to some extent burnout.

-Deployment of troops to another country increases the chance of attacks from terror organizations from that country.
+Deployment of troops and weapons exports to another country increases the chance of attacks from terror organizations from that country.